 We will finish this section with a summarized version of Hrushovski's stabilizer theorem tailored to the context of definably amenable pairs.
 Before stating it, we first need to introduce some notation.

 \begin{definition} Let $X$ be a definable subset of a definable group $G$ and let $M$ be an elementary substructure.
 We denote by $\Conn M$ the intersection of all subgroups of $\sbgp X$ type-definable over $M$ and of bounded index. \end{definition} If a subgroup of bounded index type-definable over $M$ exists, the subgroup $\Conn M$ is again type-definable over $M$ and has bounded index, see \cite[Lemmata 3.2 \& 3.3]{eH12}.
-Furthermore, it is also normal in $\sbgp X$ (\cf\,\cite[Lemma 3.4]{eH12}), since it is the kernel of the group homomorphism
+Furthermore, it is also normal in $\sbgp X$ \cite[Lemma 3.4]{eH12}.